nemfoundation/symbol-testnet-bootstrap/README.md

 :information_source: Over time as you upgrade to new versions old versions can take up space on disk.
 If you run into disk issues b/c of this you can delete all old versions by running `docker system prune -a` which will ask you to confirm `y/n`.
 NOTE: this will delete all cached docker images so if you are doing any development with other images it will delete those as well and you will have to re-download

-:warning: In version 0.9.4.1+ all peer and api nodes in the network have switched to using TLS for connection and communication.
+:warning: In versions 0.9.4.1+ all peer and api nodes in the network have switched to using TLS for connection and communication.
 With this network nodes now use certifications for their identity which will provide the certificate for TLS as well as the key pair and public key identity.
 This bootstrap tool now has a `<root>/identity` folder that contains the certificate/key files.

 ## Environment requirements